Viewing Greenplum® cluster logs

 Select hosts and a logging level if needed.

-If there are too many entries and not all of them are displayed, click Load more at the end of the list.
+If the list is too long to display all entries at once, click Load more at the end of the list.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.